 - project description (single spaced; not exceeding 750 words)

-- two letters of recommendation (either included with other application materials or sent directly to the Medieval Institute as email attachments to email@example.com)
+- letter of recommendation (either included with other application materials or sent directly to the Medieval Institute as an email attachment to firstname.lastname@example.org)

 - Robert Berkhofer (Western Michigan University)